Ub1Catcrush/webuntis_alternative/README.md

 | **Class register** | Entries from the last 30 days (praise, reprimands, forgotten homework, etc.) incl. type categorisation. |
 | **Events** | Exams and school events – default next 90 days, optionally **including past events**. |

+### Notifications

+Optional feature (enabled in Settings) that runs a periodic **WorkManager** job (every 30 minutes, network required) in the background to check for changes and post local notifications for:

+- cancellations, substitutions and room changes in the upcoming timetable
+- new messages in the inbox
+- new homework
+- new class register entries

+Each category has its own notification channel (individually mutable/configurable via system settings).
+The first run after enabling only establishes a baseline, so it won't flood you with notifications for things that already existed; on Android 13+ the runtime `POST_NOTIFICATIONS` permission is also required.

 ### Features

 - ✅ **Material 3 Design:** Full Light + Dark mode support.